 Our international service immersion experiences began with our inaugural experience to Guayaquil, Ecuador in June of 2013.
 Students had the opportunity to be completely immersed in a culture different than their own through spending time and serving with neighbors in the Ecuadorian community.
 This experience of spending time and serving with our neighbors laid the foundation for our service immersion programs.
 Students serve and live with communities in other countries to understand that they can make an impact on someone by sharing their lives with them in mutual respect and love.
 Many times, students return realizing how much their lives were impacted by the communities of people where they served.

-Our Four Pillars are:
+The Four Pillars

-Finally, every dimension of our Alternative Break programs seek to embody the Augustinian values that inform the academic, social, and spiritual dimensions of the Merrimack experience.
+Finally, every dimension of our alternative break programs seek to embody the Augustinian values that inform the academic, social and spiritual dimensions of the Merrimack experience.